Master the Oklahoma Twister Quilt Block: A Confident Beginner's Guide to Perfect Pinwheels 🌀

 Now it's time to cut these patches in HST.
 I like to use a small rotating rotary mat for this next bit.
 You're less likely to disturb the patches as you cut.

-From the chart below, find the "Center Measurement" for the block you cut.
+From the chart below, find the "Center Measurement" for the block size you're making.
+We use this to cut the stitched pairs into 4 equal squares.

 Finished